From foundations to forward momentum: Improving immunisation efforts in CAR

 Leadership growth is building momentum for change and team members are stepping into their roles with more confidence and initiative.
 The Data Manager, for instance, has taken on a more strategic leadership role – liaising with district focal points, advocating for resources, and helping drive the team’s data agenda.
 Meanwhile, Heads of Service are mentoring their colleagues, cascading skills and fostering a culture of continuous improvement.

+In the words of an EPI team member: "This partnership has taught me how to transform data into strategic intelligence.
+Today, we no longer suffer problems; we anticipate and prevent them.
+This approach has revolutionised the way we work, and our results speak for themselves.”
 The progress so far is a powerful indicator of what’s possible when frontline teams are supported to lead.
 With continued support from Amp Health, the CAR EPI team is becoming a stronger, more agile force for public health delivery.